bekk/bekk-christmas/post/talks/what-an-improvisation-game-taught-me-about-dialogue.md

 ---
 ## When systems and structure is of no help

-A few months ago, I and a group of colleagues attended a workshop held by a professional actor and comedian.
+A few months ago, a group of colleagues and I attended a workshop held by a professional actor and comedian.
 A number of challenges and activities were on the menu, but one marked me more than the others: Improvising a story together with a partner.

 The game was as simple as it was engaging: First, partner up with someone.
-Second, listen to the few cues given by the instructor.
-Third, begin telling the story - and you invent on the go!
-Fourth, at the instructor’s signal, switch the person telling the story -this might be right in the middle of a sentence.
+Second, listen to the few cues given by the instructor providing inspiration for the story.
+Third, begin telling the story - and invent on the go!
+Fourth, at the instructor’s signal, switch the person telling the story.
+This might be right in the middle of a sentence.
 Hear your partner out until you fear a new signal is, and take the lead once again.
 And so the story grows, perhaps together with your heart rate.

 The participating group consisted of a broad range of people and backgrounds: designers, software devs, and managers.
 Personally, I work as a programmer, and I generally prefer to think things through before I either speak or act.
 I like it when things are being part of a larger system in a way that makes sense.
 Spontaneity and uncertainty are not my strongest assets - I get the feeling of lacking something to lean back on in case of unwanted surprises.